Jushan-Randy-Chen/Jushan-Randy-Chen.github.io/index.md

 ---

 ## About Me
-I am actively looking for summer internships in aerospace & defense and research interns in robotics!
+I am actively looking for summer internships in aerospace & defense and research internships in robotics!

 I am currently pursuing my  Ph.D.  in Electrical, Computer, and Systems Engineering at [Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).
 I am supervised by [Dr. Santiago Paternain](https://sites.ecse.rpi.edu/~paters/).
 I do research in the intersection of AI and robotics.
-In particular, I study efficient and scalable multi-robot decision making and planning by leveraging state-the-the-art generative models, reinforcement learning, optimal control, and dynamic games.
+I study efficient and scalable multi-robot decision-making and planning by leveraging state-the-art generative models, reinforcement learning, optimal control, and dynamic games.
 Previously, I finished both my B.S. and M.S. in Aerospace Engineering at [University of Illinois Urbana-Champaign](https://aerospace.illinois.edu/).
 I was supervised by [Dr. Negar Mehr](https://negarmehr.com/), who is now an assistant professor at UC Berkeley.

 I came to the U.S. at the age of 16 and finished high school in Columbia, South Carolina.
 In my leisure time, I play the piano, play video games, go to the gym, etc. I also like singing; I am a huge fan of Jay Chou (周杰伦，a phenomenal mega star who is the equivalent of Bruno Mars of Asia in terms of his influence).
 I went to his concert in 2013, when I was 13 years old.